Racing

 Darren Rafferty

-Irish champion Darren Rafferty is excited for his second season in the WorldTour.
-In his rookie year, he won the Irish road race title, finished his first grand tour at the Vuelta a España, and discovered a whole new realm of watts, while riding for his teammates throughout the season.
+Darren Rafferty is excited for his third season in the WorldTour.
+In his rookie year, he won the Irish road race title, finished his first grand tour at the Vuelta a España, and discovered a whole new realm of watts.
+In season two, he raced his first Giro d’Italia and continued to be a dependable teammate.
+Now, he wants to race for results himself.

 Darren is a talented climber.
 In the under-23 ranks, he won the Giro Ciclistico della Valle d’Aosta-Mont Blanc, finished second at the Giro d'Italia Giovani Under 23, and came fifth in the U23 edition of Liège-Bastogne-Liège.
 He doesn’t just fly up mountains.
 He is also a strong time trialist, with two Irish U23 titles to his name.